Code-Institute-Submissions/personal-website/README.md

 - [CSS3](https://www.w3.org/Style/CSS/Overview.en.html)
     - CSS gives my site its look and style
 - [Bootstrap 4](https://getbootstrap.com/)
-    - I have implimented the Bootstrap CSS framework to create a responsive mobile-first website, I have used multiple standard components and edited them to fit my needs.
+    - I have implimented the Bootstrap Front-end component libary to create a responsive mobile-first website, I have used multiple standard components and edited them to fit my needs.
+I have also utilised jQuery and Bootstraps own Javascript plugins on some of the components.
 - [Font Awesome](https://fontawesome.com/)
     - Font Awesome was used for all of my icons.
 - [Formspree](https://formspree.io/)